When She Was Good

 When She Was Good is a 1967 novel by Philip Roth.
 It is Roth's only novel with a female protagonist.

-Background

 Set in a small town in the American Midwest during the 1940s and '50s, the novel depicts the life of a moralistic young woman, Lucy Nelson.

 Plot

 Below are the events of the novel written in chronological order:

+Willard Nelson awaits his profligate son-in-law, Duane's, return to the Nelson household.
+As he does so, he reflects on several events that have occurred throughout his life, including Duane's descent into alcoholism, brief recovery many years later, and subsequent relapse, as well as several scenes involving Willard's deceased granddaughter, Duane's daughter Lucy.
+Willard spots Duane and the narrative shifts to the 1940s.

-Unhappy with her home life due to her alcoholic father, Will's, treatment of her mother, Lucy Nelson starts making plans to convert to Catholicism, thinking that she will find solace in the religion.
+Unhappy with her home life due to her alcoholic father, Duane's, treatment of her mother, Lucy Nelson starts making plans to convert to Catholicism, thinking that she will find solace in the religion.
 After she calls the police on her father when witnessing him beating her mother, a local priest, Father Frank, implies that Lucy must repent for betraying her family, prompting her to lose interest in Catholicism.

 In her senior year of high school, Lucy befriends a girl named Eleanor Sowerby, and begins dating the girl's cousin, Roy Bassart.
 Lucy resents Eleanor's mother because she believes that she looks down on her due to her social class, but comes to regret her animosity when Eleanor confides in her about her father, Julian's, infidelity, which she has just discovered.
 Lucy then comes to the conclusion that she has only been projecting her own insecurities onto Mrs. Sowerby.